doubleedesign/doublee-theme-starter-kit/README.md

 - [stylelint](https://stylelint.io/) with [SCSS plugin](https://www.npmjs.com/package/stylelint-scss)

 I use PHPStorm which has some built-in formatting and code quality options (inspections) for PHP, so I use those rather than a separate PHP linting/code quality tool.
 My preferences are included in this repo (in the `.idea` folder) but you can easily override them in your own projects using PHPStorm's preferences dialog.

+You can see the results of PHPStorm's inspections as you go using the Problems tool window.
+I configure mine to just check the theme and/or any custom plugins I'm working on in the project.

 A Gulpfile is included to: